DynamatrixOSS/pingernos/CONFIGURATION.md

 # Configuration
-Pingernos py offers three different ways to configure it, a config file, environment variables and a .env If you wish to use the config file, just copy the [example.config.json](./utils/data/example.config.json) to a new file called config.json in the utils/data folder and modify the options in it.
+Pingernos py offers three different ways to configure it, a config file, environment variables and a .env If you wish to use the config file, just copy the [example.config.json](./example.config.json) to a new file called config.json in the root folder and modify the options in it.
-If you wish to use environment variables, you must set the `use_json` variable in [getdata](./utils/data/getdata.py) to `False`.
+If you wish to use environment variables, you must set the `use_json` variable in [getdata](./utils.py) to `False`.
-If you wish to use a .env file, just copy the [example.env](./utils/data/example.env) to a new file called .env in the utils/data folder and modify the options in it, you can use environment variables and a .env file at the same time if you so desire.
+If you wish to use a .env file, just copy the [example.env](./example.env) to a new file called .env in the root folder and modify the options in it, you can use environment variables and a .env file at the same time if you so desire.
 Environment variables use `SCREAMING_SNAKE_CASE`, the configuration file uses `PascalCase`.

 If a config file is missing, pingernos will try to load the environment variables.
 If both are missing, pingernos will exit.